dbonfigli/yatorrent/README.md

 $ yatorrent -t <path to torrent file>
 ```

-All command line arguments (show them with the `--help`), also definible via environment variables:
+All command line arguments (show them with the `--help`), also definable via environment variables:

 ```
 Usage: yatorrent [OPTIONS]